rsyncOSX/RsyncOSXdocs/content/post/UserConfiguration.md

 categories = ["general information"] astmod = "2020-06-25"
 +++
-There are only a few parameters to choose in user configuration.
-Configurations are saved to permanent store.
-This applies for version 6.3.x and greater of RsyncOSX.
+There are a few parameters to choose in user configuration.
+Parameters are saved to permanent store.

 ![](/images/RsyncOSX/master/userconfig/user.png)

 ## Rsync

- - 3.1.2, 3.1.3, 3.2.1 rsync - set optional path if **not** in /usr/local/bin
+ - 3.1.2, 3.1.3, 3.2.x rsync - set optional path if **not** in /usr/local/bin
    	- any version of rsync should work, but only rsync  version 3.1.2, version 3.1.3 protocol version 31 and rsync  version 2.6.9  protocol version 29 are tested and verified
     - [utilizing the snapshot feature](/post/snapshots/) require either version 3.1.2, 3.1.3, 3.2.x of rsync
 - optional path for rsync: